VISA APPLICATION

 • 8) TAKE IT SERIOUSLY: Visa application records last forever.
 The first interview is the most important.
 If denied, it's unlikely that you will be able to succeed on another attempt.
 Be prepared and take it seriously!

 Each embassy and consulate sets its own interview policies and procedures regarding student visas.
-Wait times for interview appointments vary by Embassy location, season, and visa category, so you should apply for your visa as early as possible.
-June, July and August are the busiest months and interview appointments are the most difficult to get during that period.
+Visa wait times for interview appointments vary by Embassy location, season, and visa category, so it is recommended to apply for the visa as early as possible.
+Students may apply for an F-1 visa up to 365 days prior to the Program Start Date on the Form I-20.
+Appointments are the most difficult to get in June, July and August during the busy season.

 Visa Denials